 *The Humanities Centerpiece Course is the focal class of your chosen Integrated Core Theme (ICT).

-You will choose your Columba Cornerstone according to the theme you wish to study: Truth, Justice, or Earth.
+You will choose your Columba Cornerstone according to the theme you wish to study: Truth and Equity, Justice and Equity, or Earth and Equity.

 In addition to the classroom component, each Cornerstone integrates co-curricular activities such as attending a performance by the Iona College Theatre Program, going on a Midnight Run service experience with Mission and Ministry, or attending an E-Talk with the Hynes Institute.
 You are required to engage in a minimum of two co-curricular activities guided by your professor.

 All sections of the Columba Cornerstone, regardless of theme incorporate instruction on six topics which have been designed to ground you in essential learning that supports the entirety of your Iona experience.
-These topics include: The Iona Story; Diversity; Information and Digital Literacy; The Learning e-Portfolio; Entrepreneurship and Innovation; and basic Financial Literacy.
+These topics include: The Iona Story; Diversity; Information and Digital Literacy; Critical Thinking; Entrepreneurship and Innovation; and basic Financial Literacy.

 All students will choose an Integrated Core Theme (ICT) as part of their Core Curriculum requirements.
 An ICT is a set of four courses based on an interdisciplinary topic.
 The ICT consists of a Humanities Centerpiece course and three integrated courses.
 The three integrated courses are not additional courses in the core, but rather existing core courses, major, minor, or elective courses.